 Thy servants purchased by thy blood.

 Be present with us to the end.

 7. Blest Three in One and One in Three,

 Our fast with fruits of righteousness.

-There's actually sort of an Old English translation of this hymn, in that a glossed interlinear version of the Latin text exists in an eleventh-century manuscript from Durham, which is helpfully online here.
-It's interesting to read and would be an excellent way to learn Old English if you already knew Latin (which, vice versa, is partly the point!).
+There's actually sort of an Old English translation of this hymn, in that glossed interlinear versions of the Latin text exist in eleventh-century manuscripts; you can see one above, and another is online here.
+They're interesting to read and would be a good way to learn Old English if you already knew Latin (which, vice versa, is partly the point!).
 Theoretically you could extract the Latin and be left with a very literal Old English paraphrase - nothing like what an Anglo-Saxon poet would actually have come up with in setting out to translate this hymn into verse, but a useful experiment nonetheless: